 Research has also revealed that hearing music that is familiar and loved can assist in lowering anxiety levels and increase focus on the present timeframe.
 This in turn aids seniors with dementia to connect to those around them.

 At Specialty Care Services, our intent is always to improve the quality of life for older adults through our skilled dementia home care services and support.
 Our caregivers go the extra mile when it comes to the small things that can bring joy to the days of those we serve – such as through music and other creative activities.
-Contact us online or call us today at 301-585-6300 to learn more about our Chevy Chase home care and care in nearby areas.
+Contact us online or call us today at 301-585-6300 to learn more about our home care services and dementia care in Silver Spring and the nearby areas.